wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "And this, our life, exempt from public haunt, finds tongues in trees, books in the running brooks, sermons in stones, and good in everything."
+💬 Quote of the Day: "Never regret.
+If it's good, it's wonderful.
+If it's bad, it's experience."
 <!-- end quote -->